 Credit: Veteran Job Retention Survey

-Having such attitude toward self-development makes a perfect sense because stress-handling, working under pressure, and many other skills obtained during military career are often superior to those of civilians.
+Having such an attitude toward self-development makes perfect sense because stress-handling, working under pressure, and many other skills obtained during a military career are often superior to those of civilians.

 Since every small business needs to work on complex challenges every day to outperform the competition, having a veteran ready to contribute could be a huge advantage.
 They are ready and eager to use their skills and abilities, which is exactly what many small businesses need.

 Achieving a high retention rate is an important goal for many companies today.
-For example, Recruitment Process Outsourcing Associationcited a Glassdoor survey which found that almost 35 percent of hiring managers expected more employees to quit; the reasons for this are numerous and include compensation, career advancement opportunities, benefits, location, and many more.
+For example, the Recruitment Process Outsourcing Association cited a Glassdoor survey which found that almost 35 percent of hiring managers expected more employees to quit; the reasons for this are numerous and include compensation, career advancement opportunities, benefits, location, and many more.